Shane Tronc: Playing career

 While attending Wavell State High School in 1999, Tronc was selected to play for the Australian Schoolboys team.

 Tronc played at prop forward in the 2005 NRL Grand Final, the Cowboys' first, which they lost to the Wests Tigers.

 During a game against the Brisbane Broncos in Round 18 of the NRL competition Tronc suffered a knee injury which required reconstructive surgery, which ruled him out for the rest of the 2007 NRL season.

-He had signed a two-year deal with side Wakefield Trinity Wildcats, in the Super League and was seven matches into his two-year deal with the Wildcats before asking for a release to return home to Brisbane.
+In July 2009, Tronc signed a two-year deal with Super League club Wakefield Trinity Wildcats from the start of the 2010 season.
+After seven matches with the Wildcats he asked for a release to return home to Brisbane.
 Reports at the time linked him with a return to the NRL with the Brisbane Broncos.

 Tronc then signed with the Brisbane Broncos until the end of 2010.

 In July 2011, Tronc was forced into premature retirement by a debilitating neck injury.